pixlee/pixlee-ios-sdk/README.md

 - `isInfiniteScrollingEnabled`: If we want to have infinite scrolling
 - `setupPhtoCell(cellPXLGridViewCell: photo:PXLPhoto)`: Here, you can customize your cell like in the basic example of `PXLPhotoView`.

-Optional options:
+#### Optional options
--`headerTitle`: Title of the header
+- `headerTitle`: Title of the header
--`headerGifName`: Name of header gif image bundled in the application -`headerGifUrl`: Url of the header gif image -`headerHeight`: Height of the header -`headerGifContentMode`: Content mode of the header gif images -`headerTitleFont`: Font of the header title -`headerTitleColor`: Color of the header title
+- `headerGifName`: Name of header gif image bundled in the application
+- `headerGifUrl`: Url of the header gif image
+- `headerHeight`: Height of the header
+- `headerGifContentMode`: Content mode of the header gif images
+- `headerTitleFont`: Font of the header title
+- `headerTitleColor`: Color of the header title
 ```swift
 //Basic Example
 ...